-The vagus nerve is the longest in the body.
-It is the main component of the parasympathetic nervous system of the autonomic nervous system and is the conductor of all immune defense mechanisms.
+The Vagus Nerve is the longest in the body.
+It is the main component of the parasympathetic nervous system of the autonomic nervous system and is the conductor of all immune defence mechanisms.
 If the vagal tone is activated, the parasympathetic nervous system functions properly, and the risk of high blood pressure, heart disease, and stroke are reduced.
 It is also good for the intestines by improving digestive metabolism and decreasing migraines.
 Not only will this allow you to age healthier, but it also lowers an individual's risk of death and the need for medication or hospital visits.

 Vagus Nerve Stimulation

-The idea of stimulating the vagus nerve to regulate the activities of the autonomic nervous system has been pursued for over 100 years.
-The vagus nerve relays the parasympathetic nerve fibers to the heart, the signals from which can slow down the heart rate.
-Furthermore, the effects of vagus nerve stimulation not only improve sleep and stress, but also enhance and strengthen the overall body functions.
-Dysfunction of the vagus nerve can be very dangerous due to its relationship to the heart.
-On the other hand, it was demonstrated that vagus nerve stimulation is potentially useful in various disorders, including epilepsy.
+The idea of stimulating the Vagus Nerve to regulate the activities of the autonomic nervous system has been pursued for over 100 years.
+The Vagus Nerve relays the parasympathetic nerve fibres to the heart, the signals from which can slow down heart rate.
+Furthermore, the effects of Vagus Nerve stimulation not only improve sleep and stress, but also enhance and strengthen overall body functions.
+Dysfunction of the Vagus Nerve can be very dangerous due to its relationship to the heart.
+On the other hand, our studies demonstrated that Vagus Nerve stimulation is potentially useful in various disorders, including epilepsy.

 Autonomic Nervous System

-The autonomic nervous system (ANS) has two major efferent pathways, sympathetic and parasympathetic pathways, which innervate and affect all the organs in the body.
-The structure of the autonomic nervous system with numerous neurotransmitters and synapses allows to flexibly control the organ functions and the maintenance of systemic blood pressure and body temperature.
+The autonomic nervous system (ANS) has two major efferent pathways, sympathetic and parasympathetic which innervate and affect all the organs in the body.
+The structure of the autonomic nervous system with numerous neurotransmitters and synapses allows for the flexible control of organ functions and the maintenance of systemic blood pressure and body temperature.

-Autonomic dysfunction can make us feel old and sick, while keeping us from enjoying our basic quality of life.
-Many systems in our body stop working properly and we would feel tired and dizzy, have headaches, and are increasingly unable to eat or digest food, use the bathroom as normal, get a good night’s sleep, or have sexual intercourse.
+Autonomic dysfunction can make us feel old and sick, whilst keeping us from enjoying our basic quality of life.
+Autonomic Dysfunction means that many systems in our body stop working properly and as a result we can feel tired and dizzy, have headaches, and are increasingly unable to eat or digest food, use the bathroom as normal, get a good night’s sleep, or have sexual intercourse.
 Autonomic dysfunction is the key to chronic pain, chronic fatigue, persistent hunger, insomnia, emotional regulation, blood pressure and blood sugar regulation, depression, anxiety, panic attacks and PTSD (posttraumatic stress disorder).

-Recent studies have found much evidence that vagus nerve stimulation (VNS) may be a potential adjunct therapy for COVID-19.
+Recent studies have found significant evidence that Vagus Nerve stimulation (VNS) may be a potential adjunct therapy for COVID-19.